What is Myopia?

 Specific designs of soft contact lenses have demonstrated effectiveness for myopia control.

-A myopia control soft contact lens, such as the CooperVision MiSight 1 Day, is a 'dual-focus' design with special peripheral optics that help reduce myopia progression by modulating eye growth.
+A myopia control soft contact lens, such as the CooperVision MiSight 1 Day, is a 'dual-focus' design with special peripheral optics that help treat and reduce myopia progression by modulating eye growth.

 The lenses are worn daily during waking hours, they are comfortable to wear and are a good option for children with milder myopia progression, and those not yet ready or not suitable for orthokeratology.